Cevian Capital sees burst of M&A deals in 2014

 Gardell said Cevian would probably exit some of its holdings next year but declined to say which ones might go.

 The oldest holdings in Cevian's portfolio include truckmaker Volvo, which it has owned since 2006.
-It has also owned shares in Finnish engineering firm Metso, an investment it made with Icahn, since 2005 and earlier this year pushed through the spin-off of the firm's pulp, paper and power business.
+It has also owned shares in Finnish engineering firm Metso ME01V.HE, an investment it made with Icahn, since 2005 and earlier this year pushed through the spin-off of the firm's pulp, paper and power business.

 Cevian tends to take large positions so it can secure seats on boards or nomination committees and push through change, shaking up management and or divesting non-core businesses.